 - a sensor that measures temperature (an example would be mercury in glass located in a bulb) – normally some kind of a change (physical) must happen in the device whenever there is a change in the temperature.

 - a measurement scale of some type – this can be widely different depending on the type but the device must be able to convert a physical change that happened because of the change in temperature to something that is easily visible and readable to us.
-A classic example of this is a numerical scale of the mercury in glass.
+A classic example of this is a numerical scale of the mercury in a glass.

 In 1866, Sir Thomas Clifford Allbutt (1836 to 1925) invented the clinical thermometer which produced a body temperature reading in five minutes as opposed to twenty.

-While an individual is able to measure degrees of hotness, the readings on two thermometers cannot be compared unless they both show an agreed scale.
-Internationally agreed temperature scales are designed to approximate this closely, based on interpolating thermometers and points.
+While an individual is able to measure degrees of hotness, the readings on two cannot be compared unless they both show an agreed scale.
+Internationally agreed temperature scales are designed to approximate this closely, based on interpolating and points.
 The most recent temperature scale is the international temperature scale of 1990.
 It extends from 0.65 K (−272.5 °C; −458.5 °F) to approximately 1,358 K (1,085 °C; 1,985 °F).

-In 1714 scientist and creator Daniel Gabriel Fahrenheit invented the first thermometer, using mercury instead of water and alcohol mixtures.
-He could do this because he fabricated them, using mercury (that has a high coefficient of expansion) for the first time and the quality of his production could provide a finer scale and higher reproducibility, resulting in its general adoption.
+In 1714 scientist and creator Daniel Gabriel Fahrenheit invented the first oven thermometer, using mercury instead of water and alcohol mixtures.
+He could do this because he fabricated them, using mercury thermometer (that has a high coefficient of expansion) for the first time and the quality of his production could provide a finer scale and higher reproducibility, resulting in its general adoption.
 In 1742, Anders Celsius (1701 to 1744) proposed a scale with zero in the boiling point and 100 degrees at the freezing point of water, though the scale that now bears his name has them the other way around.

 However, each inventor and each of them were unique in their own way – there was no standard scale.
 In 1665 Christiaan Huygens (1629–1695) indicated using the melting and boiling points of water as norms, and in 1694 Carlo Renaldini (1615–1698) proposed using them as fixed points on a worldwide scale.

-Authors have attributed Hero of Alexandria with the invention of the thermometer.
+Authors have attributed Hero of Alexandria to the invention of the candy thermometer.
 It was not a single invention but an evolution.
 Hero of Alexandria (10 to 70) knew that certain substances, for example, air, expand and contract and explained an event where a closed tube partly filled with air had its end in a container of water.
 The expansion and contraction of the air caused the position of the water/air to move along the tube.